krazeelegz/LHLexercise_rails_tutorial/Tutorial.md

 ## 4. statically routing each post to its own page [★](https://github.com/lighthouse-labs/lighthouse_forum/commit/7f5bdfca1a8c0581932ee7ef7edf4ff6001a1541)

-Now that our index page is looking pretty slick, let's add pages for each individual post.
+Now that our index page is looking pretty nice, let's add pages for each individual post.
 How else are you going to link directly to your killer post?

 First let's head to `config/routes.rb`: